 Term Explanation Property Address Specific Property to which survey relates.
 Surveyed by Relates to P402 trained surveyor.
 Action taken on Project Record what action may have been undertaken to the Asbestos in question.
 E.g. Nothing, Repair, replace, Manage.
 Type of Work to be undertaken Relates to the envisaged type of work that the Asbestos Survey Report will be used to aid.
 This assists the asbestos surveyor to guide his survey methodology & will help the users of this report decide if it is suitable for the work activity being undertaken.
 ACM Asbestos Containing Material.
 HSE Notify This highlights if a material normally requires notification to the Health & Safety Executive prior to removal.
 GUIDANCE ONLY.
 Bulk Sample Sample of potential ACM that is representative of the whole.
 Request Sample The item described has not been tested for Asbestos content.
-The item must be presumed it contain asbestos until sampling confirms.
+The item must be presumed to contain asbestos until sampling confirms.
 If work is going to be undertaken in this area sample should be requested prior to work starting.
-Awaiting Results If no results have been detailed then you must not work on these items until you receive furthe confirmation.
+Awaiting Results If no results have been detailed then you must not work on these items until you receive further confirmation.
 Extent An estimate of quantity will be given where possible to aid work planning & valuation.
 Labels Materials will be labelled where practical.
-Labelling will be not be undertaken to low risk materials as a floor tiles, Toxured Coatings etc or where labelling could easily be removed or would cause potential exposure if removed.
-All presumed AGN will be labelled as "Asbestos" where practical All sampled materials will be labelled with an" Asbestos Sampled" label.
+Labelling will be not be undertaken to low risk materials e.g. floor tiles, Textured Coatings etc or where labelling could easily be removed or would cause potential exposure if removed.
+All presumed ACM's will be labelled as "Asbestos" where practical.
+All sampled materials will be labelled with an "Asbestos Sampled" label.

 Term Explanation Photo's These will usually be provided for the front elevation of the property to aid identification.
 Sampled by P402 trained surveyor.
 Checked by P402 trained surveyor who checks report prior to issuing.
 Survey Report Type Report type is determined by the type of work to be undertaken.
 The reader of this report must satisfy themselves that the scope of the survey is sufficient for the purpose of work being undertaken.
-Refurbishment Survey HSS SE4.- Relutetement & Denotition Survey, Surveying undertaken to all parts of the property presuming fail ideant homes relutetement, which may include, New Krichen, New Bathroom, Power Bathroom, Rew Bathroom, Management Survey A management survey is the standard survey.
+Refurbishment Survey HSG 264 - Refurbishment & Demolition Survey.
+Surveying undertaken to all parts of the property presuming full decent homes refurbishment, which may include.
+New Kitchen, New Bathroom, Experiment of the property & another property & support building works being undertaken to the property should ensure that the report is support building works being undertaken.
+The reader should be confident that the areas that are to be disturbed by the proposed work are included.
+Management Survey A management survey is the standard survey.
 Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
-Refurb & Management Survey Both Survey Report Types are ticked due to works identified at survey stage the surveyor has completed Refurbishment Survey for the works required & may have undertaken a management survey or remaining areas of the property.
+Refurb & Management Survey Both Survey Report Types are ticked! due to works identified at survey stage the surveyor has completed Refurbishment Survey for the works required & may have undertaken a management survey on remaining areas of the property.
 The report should not be used for works outside the scope stated, unless the reader assures themselves that it is suitable & sufficient.
 Cavity Walls / Floor Voids or similar.
 Will be assessed at survey stage & desktop assessment of similar archetypes.
 Photo's Where practical & to aid the identification of ambiguous material locations photos will be included within the report to ensure that materials are identified on-site correctly.
 Photos will be annotated where necessary.